This is a 1961 Ad for the model 514 rifle

 I was able to "cleanup" most of the scenery art using color matched

-happy with how it was turning out.
-Though the blue and white areas turned
+wasn't happy with how it was turning out.
+Though the blue and white

-out ok, the rest proved to be a challenge to restore (see above for art
+areas turned out ok, the rest proved to be a challenge to restore (see

 a product called "super surface sealer".
 I then glued the art to